vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-03-vertx-web.md

 ```

 Then, refresh the HTML page and click on the `Add a new bottle` button.
 Enter the data such as: "Jameson" as name and "Ireland" as origin (purists would have noticed that this is actually a Whiskey and not a Whisky).
 The bottle should be added to the table.

+[NOTE Status 201 ? | As you can see, we have set the response status to `201`.
+It means `CREATED`, and is the generally used in REST API that create an entity.
+By default vert.x web is setting the status to `200` meaning `OK`.]

 ### Finishing a bottle